-Syntax: getvcp <monitor selection options> <other options> <feature-code-or-group>
+Syntax: getvcp <display-selection-options> <other options> <feature-codes-or-group>

 Monitor selection options are detailed here.